Flora

 Populus nigra

 The Black Poplar is native to softwood riparian forests and lowland river valleys with gravel banks.
 It grows quickly and robustly and normally has a broad crown with irregular branch patterns.
-In ideal sites, Populus nigra may reach heights of around 30m and trunk diameters of 2m.
-Life span is approximately 100, but occasionally up to 300 years.

 More Information